Marvin's Room (film): Plot

-As Bessie seems to get progressively worse, and testing reveals that the boys are not a match as bone-marrow donors, Lee comes to terms that it is now her turn to take care of her family.
+Testing reveals the boys are not a match as bone marrow donors, and Bessie's condition begins to deteriorate.
+Lee comes to terms with it now being up to her to take care of her family.
 She familiarizes herself with her father's medications and walks into his room with his lunch to see Bessie flashing sunlight off the mirror that often makes Marvin smile.